 Always make a last-minute check of safe deposit boxes, drawers, wardrobe and bathroom before departing each hotel and returning your key.
 If you have consumed any items from the mini bar or accessed pay-TV etc. you are responsible for ensuring that incidental expenses are paid prior to departure.
 We recommend settling any bills in the evening to ensure a smooth departure the following morning.

-In addition, no responsibility is accepted for damage, loss, or delay to baggage or any of a traveler’s belongings throughout the duration of the tour.
-For these reasons and for your peace of mind when traveling we suggest that your policy should cover the following;
+In addition, no responsibility is accepted for damage, loss, or delay to baggage or any of a traveller’s belongings throughout the duration of the tour.
+For these reasons and for your peace of mind when travelling we suggest that your policy should cover the following;

-Cancellation or curtailment of your vacation due to medical or other reasons
+- Cancellation or curtailment of your holiday due to medical or other reasons

 Do remember to bring a copy of your policy, contact phone numbers and details of how to claim.

-Traveling with Costsaver entitles each person to travel with one suitcase not exceeding 23kg (50lbs) in weight, with the dimensions of 76cm x 46cm x 25cm (30” x 18” x 10”). travelers may also bring one item of hand luggage that is small and light enough to be carried onto the coach and fit underneath the seat, or in the small overhead compartment above (luggage with adjustable handles and wheels will not fit).
+Travelling with Costsaver entitles each person to travel with one suitcase not exceeding 23kg (50lbs) in weight, with the dimensions of 76cm x 46cm x 25cm (30” x 18” x 10”).
+Carry on/hand luggage is restricted to one piece per person, not exceeding 12”x11”x6” (30x28x14 cm) to fit under your coach seat or in the small overhead compartment.
+Travellers may also bring one item of hand luggage that is small and light enough to be carried onto the coach and fit underneath the seat, or in the small overhead compartment above (luggage with adjustable handles and wheels will not fit).